browserengineering/book/book/scripts.md

 setting properties on the object returned by `node.style`.
 These properties have the same name as the corresponding CSS property, except that dashes are replaced by camel-casing.
-For example `node.style.backgroundColor = "blue"` will change the `background-color` to blue.
+For example `node.style.backgroundColor = "blue"` will change the node's `background-color` to blue.
 Implement this behavior.
 Note that these changes are supposed to reflect^[See the go-further block about reflection earlier in this chapter.] in the [`style` attribute][styleAttr];
 you can try implementing that also if you wish.
 Another add-on can be to implement the behavior of *reading* this attribute as well---`node.style`